TNM staging for prostate cancer

 M0 means the cancer hasn’t spread to other parts of your body.

-M1 means the cancer has spread to other parts of the body outside the pelvis Open a glossary item.
+M1 means the cancer has spread to other parts of the body outside the .
 It is split into M1a, M1b and M1c.

 Treatment

 The TNM stage helps your doctor recommend if you need treatment and the type of treatment you need.
-Doctors also consider the following things:
+Doctors also consider the following:

-If your cancer has not spread then the Grade Group, PSA and TNM stage is combined to divide your cancer into one of the 5 Cambridge Prognostic Groups (CPGs).
+If your cancer has not spread, your doctor puts you into one of the 5 Cambridge Prognostic Groups (CPGs).
+They do this by combining your Grade Group, PSA and T stage.

 Doctors also consider other factors when recommending the best treatment for you:

-You might not have treatment straight away if your doctors think that it’s unlikely it will give you much benefit.
-Your doctor monitors your cancer and starts treatment if the cancer begins to grow.
+You might not need treatment straight away.
+Some prostate cancers are slow growing and might never cause you problems or need treatment.
+Your doctor might suggest waiting and seeing whether the cancer develops.
+They monitor your cancer and starts treatment if the cancer begins to grow.
 Depending on your situation, they may call this active surveillance or watchful waiting.

 Tools to help you decide

 The Predict Prostate tool can help you decide between monitoring and more radical treatment.
-It is for men whose prostate cancer hasn't spread.
+It is for men who have:

-It can't tell you exactly what is going to happen in the future, but it gives you an idea about the differences in survival between the different treatment options.
-The tool works less well for men with a very high PSA or those with a fast growing or large tumour.
+The tool can't tell you exactly what is going to happen in the future.
+But it gives you an idea about the differences in survival between the different treatment options.
+The tool works less well for men with a very high PSA or those with a fast growing or large cancer.

 To be able to use the tool you need to know the following about your cancer: